mbrt/keygen-post/post.md

 ...
 ```

-Note that not all the serial numbers are solvable, but we are ok with that.
+Note that not all the serial numbers are solvable, but we are OK with that.
 We now have a bunch of solved registrations.
 We can put them in some simple GUI that exposes to the user one of them randomly.

 That's all folks.

-## References
+## Conclusion

+That was a brief journey into the magic world of reversing and symbolic execution.
+We started with the dream to make a key generator for a real world application, and we've got a list of serial numbers to put in some nice GUI (maybe with some MIDI soundtrack playing in the background to make users crazy).
+But that was not our purpose.
+The path we followed is far more interesting than ruining programmer's life.
+So, just to recap, here are the main steps we followed to generate our serial numbers:

+1. reverse the skeleton of the serial number validation, understanding data and the most important functions, using a debugger, IDA, and all the reversing tools we can access;
+2. collect the functions, mark some strategic variable as symbolic and mark some strategic code path with an assert;
+3. ask KLEE to provide us the values for symbolic variables that make the assert to fail, and so to reach that code path;
+4. since the last step provides us only a single serial number, add an external input to the symbolic program, used as additional constraint, in order to get different values for symbolic variables reaching the assert.

+The last point can be seen as quite obscure, and I can admit that, but the idea is simple.
+Since KLEE's goal is to reach a path with some values for the symbolic variables, it is not interested in exploring all the possibilities for those values.
+We can force this exploration manually, by adding an additional constraint, and varying it from run to run, and get (hopefully) different correct values for our serial number.

-Here are reported some useful links that can be useful for you to deepen some of the arguments touched here:
+I hope you found this topic interesting.
+In the case, here are some links that can be useful for you to deepen some of the arguments touched in this post:

 * [KLEE main site](http://klee.github.io/) in which you can find documentation, examples and some news;
 * My [Docker image of KLEE](https://registry.hub.docker.com/u/mbrt/klee/) that you can use as is if you want to avoid building KLEE from sources.
 It is an automated build (sources [here](https://github.com/mbrt/docker-klee)) so you can use it safely;